harvardartmuseums/api-docs/sections/period.md

 # Period

-Contains information on the periods used to describe items in the Harvard Art Museums collections.
+Contains information on the periods (art movements within a specific period of time) used to describe items in the Harvard Art Museums collections.
+With some exceptions, the periods typically follow the Getty Research Institute's Art & Architecture Thesaurus.

 ## Get Periods